JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness

-\iflong{ Table~\ref{tab:performance_by_collection} provides a more detailed breakdown of these results, including success rates, timeouts, and error types for each dataset.
+Table~\ref{tab:performance_by_collection} provides a more detailed breakdown of these results, including success rates, timeouts, and error types for each dataset.
 Overall, {\RN} consistently outperforms the other tools, achieving 100\% success on 3 out of 8 datasets and at least 94\% on the remaining ones, while maintaining a low timeout rate (around 4\%).
 These observations further confirm the results illustrated in Fig.~\ref{fig:failure_rate}. }

-{\RN} has almost no runtime or logical errors, similar to or even better than {\WGBI}; for both tools, the vast majority of failures are due to timeouts.
+{\RN} has no logical errors and almost no runtime errors, similar to or better than {\WGBI}; for both tools, the vast majority of failures are timeouts.
 This result is perfectly in line with hypothesis~H1.

-For coverage (H3), {\RN} significantly outperforms existing tools in all cases where both of them had problems.
-The difference is already visible in the {\RB}-testset and in the Schemastore versions dataset, where pre-existing tools have significant failure rates while {\RN} is close to 100\% coverage.

-The differences become even more pronounced on the cut-off datasets, which are particularly challenging\iflong{.
-As shown in Table~\ref{tab:performance_by_collection}, {\RN} still achieves success rates close to 90\% on these datasets}, whereas {\WGBI} and {\RB} fall significantly behind. {\RB} exhibits failure rates exceeding 90\% across all cut-off datasets, mainly due to runtime errors. {\WGBI} performs moderately better on the oneOf-as-anyOf cut-off dataset, with a failure rate of around 50\%, but its performance drops sharply on the other cut-off datasets, where failure rates exceed 90\%, largely due to timeouts.
+For coverage (H3), {\RN} significantly outperforms existing tools in all cases where both of them had issues.
+The difference is already visible for ``{\RB}-testset'' and ``SchemaStore versions'': pre-existing tools show significant failure rates, while {\RN} has close to 100\% coverage.
+The differences are even more pronounced on the particularly challenging cut-off datasets\iflong{.
+As shown in Table~\ref{tab:performance_by_collection}, {\RN} still achieves success rates close to 90\% on these datasets}, where {\WGBI} and {\RB} fall significantly behind. {\RB} has failure rates around 90\% across all cut-off datasets, mainly due to runtime errors. {\WGBI} performs moderately better on the ``oneOf-as-anyOf'' cut-off dataset, with a failure rate of roughly 50\%, but its performance drops sharply on the other cut-off datasets, with failure rates around 80\%, largely due to timeouts.